WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Chard Hayward, Louise Howitt, Deborah Coulls

 Gordon Mason is a loner who works as the handyman and gardener of a young singer, Marie Colby.
 Thing is, Gordon is mentally and emotionally unstable, first seen in the film caressing a blow-up doll while listening to Colby’s’s own single.
-So when the singer verbally abused him too much for tracking mud in her newly cleaned seaside mansion, Gordon snapped and rapes her, all in the delusion that he is doing her a favor.
+So when the singer verbally abused him too much for tracking mud through her newly cleaned seaside mansion, Gordon snaps and rapes her, all in the delusion that he is doing her a favor.
 Understandably, Marie isn't too happy about the incident, which confuses Gordon into attacking and drowning her in a fish tank when she goes hysterical on him.

 Bodycount: